 Back to the story, Dr. Spectrum, rather than catch up to the REAL Iron Man, happens to come across the Iron Man that WE now know is really Eddie March and attacks him.
 The alien in the Power Prism lets this Iron Man knock out Dr. Spectrum, then uses its own power to “possess” the Eddie March Iron Man (who seemed to readers at the time to be the real Iron Man who had been fighting the villain all along.)

 In control of Eddie March’s Iron Man armor, the alien installs the Power Prism in the armor’s chest-plate so that he now wields the powers of both Iron Man AND Dr. Spectrum.
 The possessed Iron Man runs amok in Detroit, when suddenly he gets clanged in the head by an unseen figure.

 That figure is Thor (but readers of the time did not know yet that Tony himself called him in).
 Thor and the possessed Iron Man prepare to do battle.

 NOTE: Due to falling sales numbers at the time, Iron Man had just gone back to being published every OTHER month instead of every month.

 Synopsis: Thor and the possessed Iron Man fight it out in the streets.
-As a refreshing change of pace, Thor quickly deduces that Iron Man is being controlled by someone else and does NOT think his close friend has gone bad.
+As a refreshing change of pace for a comic book story, Thor quickly deduces that Iron Man is being controlled by someone else and does NOT think his close friend has gone bad.
 Soon, Thor defeats this Iron Man/ Power Prism threat and knocks out the body inside the armor.